metno/weatherapi-docs/doc/metalerts/CAP-profile.md

 #### `<parameter>`

-Oasis: Optional

-MetCoOp: The following parameter is mandatory:
-- **riskMatrixcolor** Value of the risk matrix color, value one of('green', 'yellow','orange', 'red').

-MET/NVE: The following parameters are mandatory:
+The following parameters are mandatory:
-- **consequences:** Consequences of the forecasted weather (related to instructions)
-- **awarenessResponse:** Text describing recommended action/awareness (dependent on severity/certainty)
-- **awarenessSeriousness:** Text describing seriousness f the situation (dependent on severity/certainty)
-- **eventAwarenessName:** Name given severity, certainty and eventType
 - **awareness_level:** Awareness level, including color.
 Used by Meteoalarm
 - **awareness_type:** Type of phenomena, according the Meteoalarm classification

-MET/NVE: The following parameters are mandatory in some circumstamces:
+The following parameters are optional
-- **incidentName:** Name of the weather incident (Only used for extreme weather alerts)
+- **incidentName:** Name of the weather incident (Only used for extreme weather alerts):
+- **geographicDomain:** Type of area (marine, land)
+- **triggerLevel:** Observed weather will exceed the value specified here​ ​during​ ​the​ ​indicated time period and area.
 - **evendEndingTime:** The expected end time of the subject event in the alert message.
 This is the time at which the hazard conditions of the subject event are no longer expected.
 This is the counterpart to the `<onset>` element.
-- **administrativeId:** Administrative areas affected by the warning - denoted as `ISO-3166-2:iso-code` for example `ISO-3166-2:NO-54`.
-This means that all or parts of this county is inside the polygon in the area-element.
-- **MunicipalityId:** Ids of Norwegian municipalities affected by the warning.
+- **consequences:** Consequences of the forecasted weather (related to instructions)

-MET/NVE: The following parameters are optional:

-- **geographicDomain:** Type of area (marine, land)
-- **triggerLevel:** Observed weather will exceed the value specified here​ ​during​ ​the​ ​indicated time period and area.
+- **awarenessResponse:** Text describing recommended action/awareness (dependent on severity/certainty)
+- **awarenessSeriousness:** Text describing seriousness f the situation (dependent on severity/certainty)
+- **eventAwarenessName:** Name given severity, certainty and eventType

-Additional parameters may be used.
+Additional parameter may be used.

 Example forest-fire danger, no eventEndingTime, since the end time is uknown.